PaperPrototype/Intro-Coding-and-Computers/3 - Shell + Compiling/Lecture/english.md

 main.c
 ~/cli$
 ```
+You will see the "main.c" file get listed.

 We write our commands after the dollar sign.
-Thats actually the only thing the dollar sign is there for, to indicate where to write our commands.
+Thats actually the only thing the dollar sign is there for, to indicate where to write our commands!

-Use the `ctrl` + `L` keys to clear the shell (actually it just moves all the old commands up and out of view).
+You can use the shortcut `ctrl` + `L` keys to clear the shell (actually it just moves all the old commands up and out of view).

 So how do we move into another folder?
 We can use the *change directory* command.